 To successfully implement a custom trigger, you must write a script that runs during a specific operation (administrative task).
+You can associate an executable or a script to the operation.
+DRA supports both 32-bit PowerShell script and 64-bit PowerShell script.
 You can specify whether DRA applies the trigger before (pre-task) or after (post-task) an operation runs.
 In the trigger script, you can define error messages to display whenever the trigger fails.
 You can also specify a default error message through the Create Automation Trigger Wizard.